 This Practice Note explains what latent defects are and what type of cover latent defects insurance provides.
 It examines how the policy operates, what the standard exclusions are and what the advantages and disadvantages are.

 This Practice Note, produced in partnership with Peter Levaggi of Charles Russell Speechlys LLP, considers the situation where a borrower/mortgagor with property encumbered by a number of legal mortgages has become insolvent or otherwise defaulted on its obligations.
 This is a particular problem where the mortgaged property has insufficient value to discharge the total debt.
 This Practice Note covers the priority of multiple mortgages and remedies available.
 It includes a look at the principles of marshalling and tacking.

-This Practice Note outlines the eligibility criteria for a sponsor employer to issue a Certificate of Sponsorship (CoS) under the two sub-categories of the Intra-Company routes—Intra-Company Transfer and Intra-Company Graduate Trainee.
+This Practice Note outlines the eligibility criteria for a sponsor employer to issue a Certificate of Sponsorship (CoS) under the two Intra-Company routes—Intra-Company Transfer and Intra-Company Graduate Trainee.
 Aspects covered include features relating to the sponsor licence that are unique to this route, Certificates of Sponsorship, skill level, salary, and the previous minimum employment requirement.
 It also looks at the background to the route, and alternative options.